AcuityScheduling/acuity-php/README.md

-# Acuity Scheduling PHP Tool Kit
+# Acuity Scheduling API - PHP Tool Kit

 Welcome to the Acuity Scheduling PHP SDK.
-This SDK provides examples and a standard library for integrating with [Acuity Scheduling](https://acuityscheduling.com/) using PHP.
+This SDK provides examples and a standard library for integrating with the [Acuity Scheduling API](https://acuityscheduling.com/) using PHP.
 You can learn more about developing for Acuity Scheduling at [developers.acuityscheduling.com](https://developers.acuityscheduling.com/).

 ## Installation